biresh1929/hiring-assistant-rag-chatbot/README.md

 This project is open-source.
 Choose a license (MIT / Apache-2.0) and add `LICENSE` file if you plan to publish.

 ---

-## Final notes

-You have a strong project: it combines practical LLM usage with real-world operational and compliance concerns.
-The README above is designed to be both a user-facing document (how to run & use) and a technical one (why choices were made, how to extend).
-If you want, I can:

-* Generate a final `README.md` file ready to paste into your repo (I can produce exactly formatted Markdown now).
-* Produce a short demo script / Loom outline for your video.
-* Create a one-page slide (bullet points) for recruiters.

-Which one would you like next?